-By offering additional support for learning – including adjustments to teaching, learning and assessment activities – our schools can cater for every student's individual needs.
+By offering additional support for learning – including adjustments to teaching, learning and assessment activities – our schools cater for every student's individual needs.

 Adjustments to teaching and learning